microsoft/pxt-microbit/PSIM_SPEC.md

 ## Helpful plumbing

 - for testing, we need to be able to intercept calls from user code to libraries (ala SLIC?)
-- instrumentation can easily be done in JavaScript for the simulator
+X instrumentation can easily be done in JavaScript for the simulator

 ### Example